dmillett/jig/README.md

 expressions across the Map key set.
 The matching values are then returned in a new map.
 Or, if it is a simple key value property, then only the matching value is returned.

-Currently jConfigMap supports XML configuration files during startup.
+Currently jConfigMap supports XML and JSON configuration files during startup.
 A global config map (see java ConfigMap), can then be used statically for config access.

 Usage: